albiecr/photovoltaic-simulator/README.md

 </p>

 ## ☀️ About the project

-The Photovoltaic Simulator is a computational modeling tool developed to simulate the electrical characteristics of photovoltaic modules under varying environmental conditions.

 Unlike simple linear approximations, this project implements the Single Diode Model (SDM), a physical model that represents the solar cell as a current source in parallel with a diode and parasitic resistances ($R_s$ and $R_{sh}$).
 Since the characteristic $I-V$ equation of this model is transcendental (non-linear), the system utilizes the Newton-Raphson numerical method to solve for the output current with high precision.